tdh424/pmph-e2025-pub/README.md

     roughly during the last month of the course.
     They essentially consists of a larger project, in which Assignment 5 refers to submitting the code solution, and Assignment 6 refers to submitting the report.
-    This intends to stresses that the quality of the report will be reflected in the final grade.
+    This intends to stress that the quality of the report will be reflected in the final grade.
 Meaning: if the report is poor, you will loose points.
-    It also stands to reason that the quality of the report is also tightly related to the quality of the solution (implementation), i.e., if the solution is not up to the standards, the report will suffer as well.
+    It also stands to reason that the quality of the report is also tightly related to the quality of the solution (implementation), i.e., if the solution is not up to the standards, the report is bound to suffer as well.

 * There will be no oral presentation of the "group" project (i.e., Assignment 5 & 6),
     because the course have grown and there are too many students enrolled in PMPH.